Your expert guide to what to do in Campeche

 🚗 45 minutes (52km) from Campeche

-Extra: There is an evening sound and light show at Edzná, which sadly I did not get to visit as we had to drive home to Mérida the same day.
+➕ There is an evening sound and light show at Edzná, which sadly I have not seen as we had to drive home to Mérida the same day.
 If you’re staying in Campeche, do not miss out like we had to.

 Uxmal and the Ruta Puuc